-Specify the date used to determine which price records will be generated.
-If the expiration date of a price is greater than or equal to the date entered, a new price record will be generated.
-If a date is not entered, the system date will be used.
+Specify the date used to determine which price records the system generates.
+If the expiration date of a price is greater than or equal to the date entered, the system generates a new price record.
+If a date is not entered, the system applies the system date.